rapid7/insightconnect-plugins/plugins/jira/help.md

 # Requirements

 * URL for Jira Software, Jira Server, or Jira ServiceDesk
-* Jira user email address and API key when using Jira Cloud
+* Jira user email address and API key when using Jira Cloud (Only Jira cloud is supported on ICON cloud)
 * Jira username and password credentials when using on-prem Jira server

 # Supported Product Versions